-Where relevant, hyperlinks are provided to the SARA interactive mapping system (as amended from time to time) www.dsdip.qld.gov.au/sara-mapping-online
+Where relevant, hyperlinks are provided to the DA mapping system (as amended from time to time) http://dams.dsdip.esriaustraliaonline.com.au/damappingsystem/, which contains all mapping layers relevant to SARA.
+The mapping on the DSDIP website is available for viewing by the general public.

-The SARA interactive mapping system provides a repository for all available mapping layers that are kept, prepared or sourced by the state that relate to relevant matters of interest to the state in development assessment.
+The DA mapping system provides a repository for all available mapping layers that are kept, prepared or sourced by the state that relate to relevant matters of interest to the state in development assessment.
 This system also provides hyperlinks to registers maintained by relevant state agencies and used to identify matters of interest, such as the Queensland Heritage Register.

-While some of the mapping layers are newly developed, the majority of information shown on the SARA mapping online system is already in the public domain, but located on various state agency websites or available for download from the Queensland Government Information Service.
-The SARA mapping online system aims to provide a more complete visual representation of the mapping layers relating to the matters of interest where the chief executive is an assessment manager or referral agency.
+While some of the mapping layers are newly-developed, the majority of information shown on the DA mapping system is already in the public domain, but located on various state agency websites or available for download from the Queensland Government Information Service.
+The SARA mapping layers within the DA mapping system aim to provide a more complete visual representation of the mapping layers relating to the matters of interest where the chief executive is an assessment manager or referral agency.